 In the meantime, I used the riso integrale to make risotto.
 My plan was to use some pomodorini ciliegia (cherry tomatoes) and some of the salvia (sage) from my herb garden to season the risotto.
 I grow several kinds of sage and the one I used this time is the pineapple one, whose smell I love.
 When I got back home, some of the branches displayed pretty red flowers, which make hummingbirds very happy.

-When you pour the last ladleful of broth, bring to simmer 1/2 cup of water and add it as needed until the rice is cooked (35 minutes in my case, consistent with the information on the label, which says 30-35 minutes).
-The texture will be different from risotto made with regular Arborio or Carnaroli, a bit chewy, instead of creamy: take that into account when tasting it.
+When you pour the last ladleful of broth, bring to simmer the water and add it as needed until the rice is cooked (35 minutes in my case, consistent with the information on the label, which says 30-35 minutes).
+The texture will be different from risotto made with regular Carnaroli rice, a bit chewy, instead of creamy: take that into account when tasting it.